Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Conclusions

-The technique requires a Gaussian assumption for the beam shape, although this assumption appears well justified based on X-ray pinhole imaging ~\cite{UI:IBIC22}.
-In order for the model and the $\|G_i\|$ values to be well constrained, there must be more measured visibilities than the sum of the number of apertures and the number of model free parameters \cite{1980SPIE..231...18S}.
+{Therefore by use of a non-redundant mask, and by making the individual apertures small enough and the integration times short enough, it is possible to at least reduce the effects of both amplitude and phase errors which vary in position, time or a combination of both.} In order for the model and the $\|G_i\|$ values to be well constrained, there must be more measured visibilities than the sum of the number of apertures and the number of model free parameters \cite{1980SPIE..231...18S}.
 This is satisfied with 5 apertures for the Gaussian model of the synchrotron beam.
 More complex models are possible, e.g., in astronomical applications it is also routine to iteratively build up a model when there is a significant number of measurements and the source plane can be assumed to sparse \cite{1980SPIE..231...18S}.
 In these cases, a larger number of apertures would be needed.

 The technique presented can likewise be used for efficient and rapid characterisation of other high-intensity light sources even after propagation through a medium inducing phase and amplitude fluctuations.
-Moreover, the complex visibilities and $\|G_i\|$ values encode precise information on the optical performance of the system.
-The technique is a good demonstration interdisciplinary science, applying astronomical interferometric techniques to accelerator physics.
+Moreover, the complex visibilities and $G_i$ values encode precise information on the optical performance of the system. {For example, the static phases of $G_i$ are a direct measure of wavefront phase error accumulated in the optical system up to the aperture mask and hence can be used to infer the error in larger optical components.
+Slowly varying phases of $G_i$ after a change in experimental condition can be used to, for example, measure the deformation of the optical system due to thermal expansion/contraction. }

+The technique presented here is a good demonstration of interdisciplinary science, applying astronomical interferometric techniques to accelerator physics.

 0.2in